zwindler/gocastle/README.md

 * If (npc.CurrentHP - damageDealt) > 50% and <= 80% of npc.MaxHP, and that CurrentHP > 80%, print that NPC looks injured
 * If (npc.CurrentHP - damageDealt) > 80% and < 100% of npc.MaxHP, and that CurrentHP = 100%, print that NPC looks barely injured

-This way I can give additionnal information in the log entries on NPC remaining health.
+This way I can give additional information in the log entries on NPC remaining health.

 The last thing I need to do is to remove the NPC from NPCList.List once he/she/it is dead, and remove the CanvasImage.
-I added more stats and modifications.
-Intelligence now change MPs, Strength and Dexterity improve base damage dealt on mobs.

 ```go
 				// let's attack!